vanessa-opensource/sonarqube-inject-vsc/README.md

 ## Important

 `sonarlint` utility will be downloaded (~30MB) on first-time activation of the extension.
-If you are working behind a proxy, consider set `http_proxy` and `http.proxyStrictSSL` in your Visual Studio Code settings.
+If you are working behind a proxy, consider set `http_proxy` or `https_proxy` env variables and/or `http.proxy` and `http.proxyStrictSSL` settings in your Visual Studio Code.

 ## TLDR: Quick Setup for Connected mode